United Grand Lodge of England: Content and style

+Beginning in later series, episodes were also released in video form on a dedicated YouTube channel, in addition to standard audio distribution.

+Distribution

+Craftcast is distributed as a standard audio podcast across major platforms, including Spotify, Apple Podcasts, Amazon Music, iHeartRadio, and Podbean, and is also produced as video content on YouTube.
+Episodes are released on a regular schedule, described by UGLE as monthly during some series.

+Reception

+Within 24 hours of its first episode being released, the podcast reportedly reached the UK Top 100 on Apple Podcasts and the Top 20 in the Society & Culture category.
+As of late 2025, the show had released more than five series (referred to as "seasons") and over 60 episodes, and had expanded to include video episodes on YouTube.

 Opposition

 Politics

 In English politics, freemasonry has often been criticised by those associated with the Labour Party and trade unionism, because of a perception that freemasonry is aligned with the Conservative Party.
 The Labour Party became the second party of the United Kingdom from 1922 onward and stood on a platform of representing working-class interests, while the Conservatives and Liberals were largely based in the middle-class and upper-class (similar to Freemasonry).
 After a number of Labour MPs were blackballed from joining Masonic lodges, the Prince of Wales who was concerned by the potential conflict, intervened and had the New Welcome Lodge created for Labour members in 1929.
 Herbert Morrison claimed that his 1935 bid for the Labour leadership was sabotaged by Lodge members who preferred first Arthur Greenwood and then Clement Attlee.

 Despite the creation of the New Welcome Lodge, there remained an element of hostility to Masonry within the Labour Party.
 As well as the alleged Tory connections, they accused Freemasonry of having unaccountable influence within the judicial system.
 This issue was brought to the forefront of English politics in the 1990s when Jack Straw, Home Secretary in the Tony Blair government attempted to force all Freemasons who worked as police officers, judges or magistrates to publicly declare membership in the organisation.
 In 2009, the ruling that freemasons had to declare if they were judges or magistrates was scrapped by Straw after fears that he would lose a court case at the European Court of Human Rights.
 Critics regard the group Common Purpose as an attempt to set up a pro-Labour freemasonry equivalent.